resources

 The timeline below should be reviewed in tandem with your school’s annual goals as you prepare for your council’s monthly meetings.
 Click on a month in the section below to expand the timeline.
 Printable Version

-• Review requirements for SCC open meeting requirements
+• Review requirements for SCC open meeting requirements; no SCC meeting may be a closed meeting.

 • Review school data that may have come in at end-of-year or over summer, previous year’s plans and current year’s plans

-• Pre-meeting (at least one week in advance):
+• Pre-meeting (at least one week in advance) checklist:

 • Notice meeting time/date/place on school home page/calendar